-15 best things to do in Edinburgh
+15 amazing things to do in Edinburgh

 Edinburgh Castle Scotland1

-For a fabulous weekend getaway that will leave you feeling like you’ve been away for months, you have to visit Edinburgh.
-There’s a reason it makes number one spot on my best romantic cities in the UK list!
-Just a hop on a plane from London, you can be there in no time at all and make the most of all this Scottish wonder has to offer.
+Just a hop on a plane or train from London, and you can be there in no time at all to make the most of all this Scottish wonder has to offer.
+And believe me, it has a lot to offer!

 From an iconic wander down the Royal Mile, to experiencing J.K.
-Rowling claims-to-fame, or diving into fascinating geology at Dynamic Earth, there’s really something for everyone.
-Here are the best things to do in Edinburgh.
+Rowling claims-to-fame, or diving into fascinating geology at Dynamic Earth, I know that there’s something for everyone in this magical city.

 1. Wander the Royal Mile

 I’ve got to kick off with suggesting you take an amble along the Royal Mile.
-The Royal Mile is actually over 1 mile with an additional 107 yards, if we’re being picky!
-It links the impressively majestic Edinburgh Castle to the Palace of Holyroodhouse, the Queen’s official residence and a place packed with Scottish royal history.
-It will of course feature amongst your top things to do in Edinburgh.
+The Royal Mile is actually over 1 mile with an additional 107 yards, if I’m being picky!

 Royal Mile Edinburgh

 This is a great way to start your trip to Edinburgh as it will give you a really good feel for this small and compact city as it runs right through the heart of the old town.
-The little cobbled alleys which offshoot from the main thoroughfare will no doubt tempt you for a detour.

 Lots of Edinburgh’s attractions sit along the Royal Mile, from the Scottish Parliament to The National Gallery and the Real Mary King’s Close.